Curtis H. Castle: Early career

 Castle moved to Point Arena, California in 1882, and to Merced County in 1888, where he continued the practice of medicine.
 After moving to California, he was a member of the American Academy of Medicine and several local and county medical societies.
 Having previously been a Republican, in the 1890s he became active in politics as a Populist.
 He served as chairman of the party in Merced County, and a member of its California state executive committee.

+Congress

 In 1896, Castle was elected to the Fifty-fifth Congress as a Populist with support from the Democrats, and served one term (March 4, 1897 – March 3, 1899).
 He was an unsuccessful candidate for reelection in 1898, and resumed practicing of medicine in Merced.
 In 1901, Castle moved to San Francisco, where he continued to practice medicine.
 In 1903, Castle moved to Dinuba, where he practiced medicine in addition to owning and operating a peach orchard, vineyard, and land for growing grapes that were used in producing raisins.
 Castle also had ownership stakes in companies that developed the Coalinga Oil Field.